Posoleucel (Viralym-M, ALVR105): A multi-virus specific T cell therapy (VST) targeting six devastating viruses

-The immune systems of individuals undergoing potentially life-saving transplantations – the two most common types of which are allogeneic hematopoietic stem cell transplant (HSCT) and solid organ transplants (SOT) – are suppressed or eliminated to prevent rejection of the transplanted cells or organs, leaving the patient highly prone to devastating viral infections or diseases, which can cause end-organ damage and mortality.
+The immune systems of individuals undergoing potentially life-saving transplantations – the two most common types of which are allogeneic hematopoietic cell transplant (HCT) and solid organ transplant (SOT) – are suppressed or eliminated to prevent rejection of the transplanted cells or organs, leaving the patient highly prone to devastating viral infections or diseases, which can cause end-organ damage and mortality.

-Allogeneic HSCT conditioning regimens often require the complete elimination of a patient’s own stem cells leaving patients without a functioning immune system and in a severely immunocompromised state post HSCT.
-For 90% of allogeneic HSCT patients, their suppressed immune system allows viruses that were previously in a latent state to reactivate, with more than 60% of HSCT patients experiencing reactivation of more than one potentially fatal virus.
+Allogeneic HCT conditioning regimens often require the complete elimination of a patient’s own stem cells, leaving patients without a functioning immune system and in a severely immunocompromised state post HCT.
+For 90% of allogeneic HCT patients, their suppressed immune system allows viruses that were previously in a latent state to reactivate, with more than 60% of HCT patients experiencing reactivation of more than one potentially fatal virus.

-Currently, there are no approved therapies for most viral infections in the post-transplant setting, with the standard of care treatments having limited efficacy and associated with significant toxicity.
+Currently, there are limited therapies for most viral infections in the post-transplant setting.
+The standard of care treatments have limited efficacy and are associated with significant toxicity.

 Posoleucel is designed to restore T cell immunity in patients during the time of severe immune compromise between conditioning and reconstitution of patients’ immune systems.
-By providing this immunologic bridge, posoleucel may substantially reduce or prevent virus-associated morbidity and mortality, and dramatically improve patient outcomes, potentially transforming the management of transplant patients.
+By providing this immunologic bridge, posoleucel may substantially reduce or prevent virus-associated morbidity and mortality and dramatically improve patient outcomes, potentially transforming the management of transplant patients.

 Posoleucel has the potential to fundamentally transform care for transplant patients, as well as individuals who are at high risk for opportunistic viral infections by reducing or preventing disease morbidity and dramatically improving patient outcomes.

-Posoleucel was evaluated in a Phase 2 open label proof-of-concept study, in which 58 allogeneic HSCT patients with treatment-refractory infections were treated with posoleucel.
-93% of patients who received posoleucel demonstrated a predefined clinical response.
+Posoleucel was evaluated in a Phase 2 open-label, proof-of-concept study, in which 58 allogeneic HCT patients with treatment-refractory infections were treated with posoleucel.
+In this study, 95% of patients who received posoleucel demonstrated a predefined clinical response.
 Treatment with posoleucel was generally well-tolerated.
 In a Phase 2 multi-virus prevention trial, posoleucel demonstrated a substantial reduction in the expected rate of clinically significant viral infections or diseases, with 88% of patients remaining free of clinically significant infections caused by any of the six viruses that posoleucel targets through the Week 14 primary endpoint.

-Posoleucel has been granted PRIority MEdicines (PRIME) and Orphan Drug (ODD) designations from the EMA, and Orphan Drug Designation and three Regenerative Medicine Advanced Therapy (RMAT) designation from the U.S. Food and Drug Administration (FDA).
+Posoleucel has been granted PRIority MEdicines (PRIME) and Orphan Medicinal Product designations from the EMA, and Orphan Drug Designation and three Regenerative Medicine Advanced Therapy (RMAT) designation from the U.S. Food and Drug Administration (FDA).

-To explore the clinical benefits of posoleucel, we plan to initiate a total of six Phase 3 pivotal and Phase 2 proof-of-concept trials in immunocompromised HSCT and SOT patients for the treatment and prevention of life-threatening viral diseases in children and/or adults.
+To explore the clinical benefits of posoleucel, AlloVir is conducting three Phase 3 registrational studies in immunocompromised HCT patients for the treatment and prevention of life-threatening viral diseases in children and/or adults.
 We also are exploring posoleucel in SOT patients and completed a Phase 2 proof-of-concept trial in kidney transplant recipients.

 Learn more about posoleucel clinical trials here.